Faculty of Social and Human Sciences: The dean

-The dean, a position currently held by Luís Baptista, is elected for four years and may be renewed only once through an electoral process that begins three months before the mandate expires.
-The Dean may designate up to four Vice-Deans, positions currently held by Rui Pedro Julião, Carlos Clamote Carreto, Teresa Araújo and Maria Cardeira da Silva, and associate deans Cristina Brito, Daniel Alves and Ana Santos Pinto.
+The dean, a position currently held by Alexandra Curvelo, is elected for four years and may be renewed only once through an electoral process that begins three months before the mandate expires.
+The Dean may designate up to four Vice-Deans, positions currently held by Helena Serra, Sónia Vespeira de Almeida, Madalena Meyer Resende and José Viegas Neves, and associate deans Leonor de Medeiros, Carla Baptista, Ricardo Marnoto Campos, Nuno Dias and João Cancela.